JeffreyAshtonNRCan/geoview-api-geolocator/schemas/README.md

 	* average.
 Calculate the average of a subset of numeric values from a field containing a list of numerics (such as bbox)
     * url.
 The data value comes from a table obtained from a url (deprecated)
+    * csv.
+The data value is extracted from a csv (comma separated values) string
+    * type.
+The data value is extracted from different fields or tables depending on the value in the type field
 ### Response time
 The response time for the query depends on several factors:
   - The service required.
 Different services perform different based on the